vhaudiquet/ubuntu-project-docs/docs/MIR/mir-reviewers-template.md

 TODO-B:   using an alternative like abigail or abi-compliance-check in CI
 TODO-B:   or bumping SOVER with every package update.
 TODO-C: - symbols tracking not applicable for this kind of code.
+TODO-D: - symbols tracking not applicable for this kind of code because it
+TODO-D:   the shared objects are only used internally and no headers made
+TODO-D:   available.
 TODO-A: - debian/watch is present and looks ok (if needed, e.g. non-native)
 TODO-B: - debian/watch is not present but also not needed (e.g. native)
 TODO: - Upstream update history is (good/slow/sporadic)